ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - : int list = [1; 2; 3; 4]
 ```

 In OCaml, _patten matching_ provides a mean to inspect data of any kind, except functions.
 In this section, it is introduced on lists, it will be generalized to other datatypes in the next section.
-Here is how to define a recursive function that computes the sum of a list of integers:
+Here is how pattern matching can be used to define a recursive function that computes the sum of a list of integers:
 ```ocaml
 # let rec sum u =
     match u with